eriksjolund/podman-RestrictAddressFamilies/README.md

 This could, for instance, improve security for a machine that is running a socket-activated web server container.
-In case Podman, conmon or the OCI runtime would be compromised due to a security vulnerabilitiy, the intruder would gain less privileges and therefore have less possibilities to use the compromise as a starting point for attacks on other PCs.
+In case Podman, conmon or the OCI runtime would be compromised due to a security vulnerability, the intruder would gain less privileges and therefore have less possibilities to use the compromise as a starting point for attacks on other PCs.

 Note, using the systemd directive _RestrictAddressFamilies_ to restrict Podman is an advanced use of Podman.